NiewidzialnyCzlowiek/test-scenarios-extractor/README.md

 # Test Scenarios Extractor

+Test Scenarios Extractor is a very simple Visual Studio Code extension that enables the user to extract comments from source code.
+It was created as a utility to find tags that describe tests and export them to csv file in order to create the list of implemented tests.

 ## Features

 The extension is able to extract test scenarios written in the comments in source code files.
 Currently there are two available commands: